 - If you have your Head Teacher on board, a helping hand from them would be brilliant at this stage.

-1. Plan your launch
+1. Your launch

 Before you begin it will help to have a plan with rough dates for each action and an idea of who will carry out each bit.
 Maybe you can create an event on Classlist for your team to celebrate at the end!
 Much of this will be up to you and your team but below are some tips many parents have previously found helpful:

 - Let parents know what to expect.
 Use your existing communication channels (eg newsletter, school office email, Facebook group etc) to give parents a heads-up and explain what Classlist is.
 If you let parents know the PTA will be sending out flyers or asking for email addresses they will be more receptive.
+To comply with new data protection regulations you must issue a formal notice before inviting parents to join, if you already hold their email addresses for PTA purposes.
+To allow parents time to opt out of being invited if they wish, your formal notice should be made public in advance of you inviting parents, but there is no set timetable for this (one or two weeks should be plenty).

 - Download and print our resources.
 You will find a number of useful printables such as sample letters, posters and postcard size flyers attached to this page.
 Simply download and print what you need.
 They're perfect to pop into a bookbag.